evMLP: An Efficient Event-Driven MLP Architecture for Vision: Experiments

 \subsection{Cross-Dataset Performance Variations}

 Results in Section \ref{sec::exp::evTh} exhibit substantial performance variations across datasets, discussed herein.
 As HMDB51\cite{HMDB51} and UCF101\cite{UCF101} are action recognition datasets, results on these datasets show similar computational performance and accuracy trends under varying event thresholds.
-Results on dataset UCF-Crime\cite{UCFCRIME} demonstrate significant computational improvements but more pronounced accuracy degradation.
-Conversely, results on dataset \cite{MSVD} exhibit limited computational gains with relatively contained accuracy reduction.
-We therefore focus our analysis on the UCF-Crime and MSVD scenarios.
+The results on UCF-Crime~\cite{UCFCRIME} show a marked improvement in computational performance, whereas the improvement observed on MSVD~\cite{MSVD} is more conservative.
+This prompted a focused analysis of the scenarios in UCF-Crime and MSVD to investigate this discrepancy.

 The stationary camera recordings avoid camera-motion artifacts, enabling our evMLP to achieve significantly superior computational performance on UCF-Crime at identical event thresholds compared to other datasets.
-At $\tau = 0.05$, the average per-frame computational cost reduces to 0.515 GMACs/frame - less than half the baseline (1.287 GMACs/frame) while maintaining an accuracy of 94.285\%.
+At $\tau = 0.05$, the average per-frame computational cost reduces to 0.47 GMACs/frame - less than half the baseline (1.030 GMACs/frame) while maintaining an accuracy of 96.033\%.
 With increasing $\tau$, the improvement in computational performance on dataset UCF-Crime remains significantly ahead of that on other datasets.
 However, excessive update skipping—while improving computational efficiency—substantially compromises accuracy.
-At $\tau=0.15$, computational cost on UCF-Crime reduces by over 80\% to an average of 0.223 GMACs/frame, whereas accuracy drops to 75.843\%, while maintaining above 80\% on other datasets.
+At $\tau=0.15$, computational cost on UCF-Crime reduces by over 80\% to an average of 0.173 GMACs/frame, whereas accuracy drops to 81.296\%.
 Results on dataset MSVD exhibit more conservative performance gains.
 As a video description dataset featuring diverse scenes and moving cameras, frequent inter-frame events are generated.
-At $\tau = 0.05$, our evMLP achieves merely 11\% computational improvement on it.
-Although the model delivers superior outcomes on MSVD versus other datasets at identical thresholds, at $\tau = 0.15$ it reduces computational cost to 0.887 GMACs/frame while diminishing accuracy to 81.89\%.
+At $\tau = 0.05$, our evMLP achieves merely 12\% computational improvement on it.
+Although the model delivers superior outcomes on MSVD versus other datasets at identical thresholds, at $\tau = 0.15$ it reduces computational cost to 0.695 GMACs/frame while diminishing accuracy to 81.732\%.

+In summary, the efficiency of our event-driven mechanism is highly context-dependent: it delivers the most pronounced gains on surveillance-type datasets with stationary cameras (UCF-Crime) by leveraging background stability, while the benefits are more measured on datasets characterized by moving cameras and dynamic scenes (MSVD).
+This clearly defines the optimal application domain for our approach.